Shreshth Rajan. Originally written Summer 2025, updated April 2026.

 Transition costs have to be handled honestly, and in the right order.
 Portable benefits through JAM, earned-income rebates for low-wage formal workers, retraining targeted by PLFS data.
 Denmark's flexicurity works because the net came before the freedom.
 Reverse that sequence and the politics collapse.

 I think the window is closer to three years than five.
 Most people I say this to think I'm exaggerating.
 But even ordinary engineering teams I know have stopped hiring for seats and started buying AI tools instead.
-Fewer people, more LOC outputted.
+Fewer people, more code.
 When that logic reaches the middle of the talent pool, not just the frontier, the game is already over.
 India's policymakers are confusing comfort for safety.
 By the time the pain is obvious, the window will be closed.

 If this is not done by 2030, it probably will not happen.
 India needs eight million new jobs a year.
 The current path delivers informal work at $8/hour productivity.
 The automation path delivers fewer, better jobs at multiples of that, with growth absorbing the displaced.
 The transition is painful.
 The alternative is permanent: stuck near $3,500 per capita while China pushes past $25,000 and Vietnam targets $10,000 by 2035.